robryan/pm-takehome/README.md

 Your answer to Part 1 may be in the form of a brief, slides, a video, a website, or whatever creative format makes sense to you. 📎 **Include a `.zip` file of any code** you wrote to answer Part 1.

 Your answer to Part 2 can be plaintext, markdown, or HTML.
-Imagine the email you're sending to the recruiter is *literally* what OList customers will get, pixel for pixel.
+Imagine the email you're sending to the recruiter is *literally* what Olist customers will get, pixel for pixel.

 ### Rubric
 We score your responses from 1-10 on multiple dimensions …